-- We work with parents develop a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are
+- We work with parents develop a good understanding of the pupil's areas of strength and difficulty - · We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - · Everyone is clear on what the next steps are

-Notes of these early discussions will be added to the pupil's record and given to their parents.
+Notes of these early discussions will be added to the pupil's record and are available for parents upon request.
 We will formally notify parents when it is decided that a pupil will receive SEND support.